SeaGL/organization/meetings/2025/20250428-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Salt: #drained, took on too much stuff for own good again
-- Alfredo: Happy to attend this meeting, busy too, lots of things happening.
-More time for SeaGL to finish the things for Outreach "better" more on time than last year.
-Still have regular meeting to schedule.
-- Angel: just a speeding car at the end of the tunnel
-- Kim: Typical Monday, busy as usual, feeling alright
-- Robin: Busy weekend, some things to catch up on for business, but more free time soon.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)